ST THOMAS

 In Art, our project is called, ‘Street View.’
 This project teaches children about artwork depicting streets and buildings and focuses on the work of the American pop artist, James Rizzi.
 They create a 3-D mural based on Rizzi's work.

-In Religious Education, the children will be learning about believing and belonging.
+In Religious Education, the children continue to learn about believing and belonging.
 In this unit pupils will learn about what it means to belong to a community, including a religious community.
 They will learn what they might see in a religious building, and what people do when they go there.
 They will begin to understand that there are similarities and differences between places of worship, within and between faith communities.
 They will learn that places of worship are sacred places for the people who go there.

 PE this half term will be every Monday afternoon.
 Children must wear a PE kit to school on these days.